Andersson007/certification/README.md

 ## Collection testing

-Errors in Automation Hub import logs is the most common reason for collection rejection.
+Errors in Automation Hub import logs are the most common reason for collection rejection.
 Make sure the collection passes Galaxy-importer checks before uploading.

 ### Running checks in GitHub Actions